Coronavirus: Austrian Chancellor Karl Nehammer tests positive | DW | 07.01.2022

 The Austrian chancellor said he has received a booster shot and is "as protected as possible from a severe infection."

-His wife and children have so far tested negative, his office said.
+His wife and children have so far tested negative, his office added.

 Nehammer is isolating at home, where he continues to work via video and telephone meetings.
-He will not have in-person meetings for the next few days, the chancellery added.
+He will not have in-person meetings for the next few days, the Chancellery said.

-This breaking news article will be updated as more information is available.
+On Thursday, Nehammer took part in a meeting on tightening the country's COVID curbs — but his office said he wore a protective FFP2 mask throughout, and that journalists were protected by plexiglass screens.

+Nehammer was sworn in as chancellor at the beginning of December 2021 following political upheaval that saw the country cycle through several chancellors in a matter of months.

 rs/sms (Reuters, dpa)